the ultimate guide for mixing epoxy resin

 If you whip a lot of air in, it will turn white, milky or frothy.
 There is no way to recover that epoxy.
 The micro bubbles created have a very low density and will never be able to rise to the surface to burst regardless of what measures you take.

-Clear SOLO brand disposable cups made of polypropylene (resin code 5, PP) work quite great.
+Clear SOLO brand disposable cups made of polypropylene (resin code 5, PP) work quite well.
 If a large mass cures in them they can melt a little, but they do not dissolve in epoxy resin or hardener.

 Wax free paper cups and metal cans also work well.
 In addition, MAS Epoxy resins and hardeners are packaged in high density polyethylene (resin code 2, HDPE) containers, so most anything made of that should work well too.